Accuracy of Homology based Coverage Hole Detection for Wireless Sensor Networks on Sphere: Simulations and performance evaluation

 \subsection{Discussions on applications}

 In this paper, we only consider spherical triangular holes, for non-spherical triangular holes, we assume they can be detected and covered by additional nodes.
 Under this assumption, our analytical results can be used for planning of WSNs.
 For example, a WSN is used to monitor a mountain and the ratio $\gamma = 2$, according to the analytical upper bounds, we can see that the maximum proportion of the area of spherical triangular holes under $\gamma = 2$ is about 0.06 \%, which can be neglected.
 It means that as long as the surface of mountain can be spherically triangulated by nodes, we can say the mountain is covered.
 But if $\gamma = 3$ and at least 95\% of the surface of the mountain should be covered, then it means that the proportion of the area of spherical triangular holes can be at most 5\%.
 From the analytical upper bounds of $\gamma = 3$, it can be seen that when the intensity $\lambda = 0.009$, the upper bound is about 5\%, so in order to cover at least 95\% of the mountain, the intensity of nodes should be larger than 0.009.
-Similarly, our results can also be used in the scenarios when using satellite to cover the whole earth.